 Sir Malcolm worked for Barclays Bank PLC from 1957 to 1985.
 He was then appointed a member of the Post Office Board and Managing Director of Girobank plc.
 In 1989, he joined Standard Chartered PLC and became Group Chief Executive.
 In 1998, he moved to San Francisco, USA, as President and CEO of Visa International until 2004.

-Sir Malcolm’s current non-executive roles are Chairman of Friends Life Group plc, Invicta Card Services Ltd and the Cass Business School Strategy and Development Board.
+Sir Malcolm’s current non-executive roles are Chairman of Friends Life Group Limited, NewDay Group Ltd, the Cass Business School Strategy and Development Board and the Centre for the Study of Financial Innovation.

 He was previously Chairman of Signet Jewelers Ltd, National Australia Group Europe Ltd / Clydesdale Bank PLC and a Non-Executive Director of National Australia Bank Ltd. He has also previously served as Chairman of CDC Group, Deputy Chairman of Resolution, Chairman of Britannic Group and was a non-executive director of JP Morgan Cazenove Holdings, G4S and the National Grid Group.
 He was also a member of the Board of Trustees for the International Business Leaders Forum.